euphi/ESP-LEDCtrl/README.md

     * Ensure working directory is ESP-LEDCtrl and run `pio run`
     * To upload, use `pio run --target upload`

+## Outlook
+  * Display support
+  * touch controller support
+  * Support for "set temperature", so it can be used as thermostat.

 ## Hardware
   * There is a kicad project with a PCB for two RGB outputs and one white channel in the [PCB subdirectory](doc/PCB)